Spicy Sausage Sauerkraut Balls

 Instructions

-• In a large bowl, use a hand mixer to combine the sausage, sauerkraut, onion, parsley, mustard, and two tablespoons bread crumbs.
-Mix well then cover and chill for one hour.
+• In a large bowl, use a hand mixer to combine the sausage, sauerkraut, onion, parsley, mustard, and two tablespoons of bread crumbs.
+Mix well, then cover and chill for one hour.

 • Prepare three separate bowls for dredging.
 In one bowl, whisk together the egg and milk.
-In a separate bowl, add the flour and in the third bowl, add the bread crumbs.
+In a separate bowl, add the flour.
+In the third bowl, add the bread crumbs.

-• Heat the vegetable oil in a shallow pot over medium high heat OR preheat heat a deep fryer to 350 F.
+• Heat the vegetable oil in a shallow pot over medium-high heat or preheat a deep fryer to 350°F.

 • Use a tablespoon or measuring spoon to measure out 1-2 tablespoons of the sauerkraut and sausage mixture.
 Roll the mixture into tight balls about 1 inch round.

-• Begin dredging the sauerkraut balls by first rolling each ball first in the flour, then in the egg (let the excess drip off), then into the bread crumbs.
+• Begin dredging the sauerkraut balls by first rolling each ball in the flour, then in the egg (let the excess drip off), and finally in the bread crumbs.
 Repeat until the sauerkraut balls have a thick breading.

 • Serve the sauerkraut balls hot with a side of plain Greek yogurt.
-Sprinkle on parsley for a pop of color, as desired.
+Sprinkle with parsley for a pop of color, as desired.
 Enjoy!

-• Freeze any remaining sauerkraut balls in an airtight baggie for up to 6 months – to reheat, thaw and cook at 350 F for 15-20 minutes.
+• Freeze any remaining sauerkraut balls in an airtight bag for up to 6 months.
+To reheat, thaw and cook at 350°F for 15-20 minutes.

 Keyword deep fried, sauerkraut, sausage